sylvain-viole/Postman-auto-test_GBooks-API/test-plan.md

 **Reporting** : HTML report will be created for each execution of the test suite.
 Report will be saved locally on the machine that executed the scripts, and may be pushed on a GH repo with ```launchTest.sh```.

+**Risks** :
+- Google books API sets a quota of daily requests to 1000
-**Risks** : Considering the fact that we are testing an external API, changes or discontinuation of service may cause large production delays.
+- Considering the fact that we are testing an external API, changes or discontinuation of service may cause large production delays.
 ***

 ## Further Documentation :